pc2/heart2021-web/docs/index.md

 # Special Sessions

-In addition to the regular scientific paper sessions, HEART'21 will also feature special sessions on specific topics.
+In addition to the regular scientific paper sessions, HEART'21 will also feature [special sessions](special-sessions.md) on specific topics.
 So far, the following special sessions have been announced:

 * High-performance Computing / Data Center / Cloud
 * Mobile Systems / Edge Computing / Internet of Things
+* FPGAs for HPC: Open Challenges for Infrastructure and System Operation